Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 Until now.

-In the wake of the pandemic, the restaurant world changed.
-The idea of what fine dining is cracked wide open.
-Tasting menus became more relaxed.
-Servers wore sneakers.
-Chefs began leaning into storytelling, heritage, and local sourcing with deeper urgency.
+So why is Michelin finally showing up you might ask.
+Well, in the wake of the pandemic, the restaurant world changed.
+The idea of what fine dining was cracked wide open.
+Tasting menus became more relaxed, servers wore sneakers, chefs began leaning into storytelling, heritage, and local sourcing with deeper urgency.

-Michelin had to evolve…or risk irrelevance.
+Michelin honestly had to evolve…or risk irrelevance.

 Boston Joins the Guide